MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Deploy_Sentinel.md

 You are a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
 You are responsible for setting up the Microsoft Sentinel environment to meet the company requirement to minimize cost, meet compliance regulations, and provide the most manageable environment for your security team to perform their daily job responsibilities.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Configure%20your%20Microsoft%20Sentinel%20environment)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Initialize the Microsoft Sentinel Workspace

 In this task, you will create a Microsoft Sentinel workspace.